mlepinski/OODFinal/README.md

 **********

 This project adds three new complications:
-1) Obstacles (aka Traps) set up by the defending team
+1) Obstacles (aka Traps) set up by the hiding team
 2) A new super-valuable type of coin
 3) More types of robots

 The game now works in the following way:
-A) The GameEngine generates a maze and hands it to the defending team
+A) The GameEngine generates a maze and hands it to the hiding team
 B) The hiding team is asked to place COINS into the maze
 C) The hiding team is asked to place OBSTACLES into the maze
 D) The GameEngine generates a random starting location on the edge of the Maze
-E) The hunting team selects which robots they want on their team
+E) The searching team selects which robots they want on their team
-F) The hunting team searches the maze, just like in the prior Vision Project.
+F) The searching team searches the maze, just like in the prior Vision Project.
 G) The teams switch roles and we start back at Step A

 **Your job is to implement the PlayerTeam interface.